Invictum/serenity-reportportal-integration/README.md

 All log units that are available out of the box may be observed in `com.github.invictum.reportportal.log.unit` package.
 For now following units are available:
-- `Essentials.startStep()` retrieves step's data relevant to its start.
-- `Essentials.finishStep()` extracts step's data related to its finish.
-Log level depends on step result.
 - `Error.basic()` extracts step's error if present.
 Includes regular errors as well as assertion fails.
 By default full stack trace will be reported.
 - `Error.configuredError()` extract step's error using passed function in order to implement custom error logic message formatting.
 ```